 Despite being armed with a degree, skills and enthusiasm, Emma soon realised that inaccessibility was the biggest obstacle to getting the job she wanted.
 However, there is light at the end of the tunnel.
 Here, Emma shares her job-hunting journey and urges young people to be persistent and hold out for what they want.

 Starting the process

 Job hunting is never pleasant.
-Even with modern day technology removing the need to visit employers just to apply, setting up profiles on every job website takes up as much time, as does typing out your CV over and over again.
+Even with modern-day technology removing the need to visit employers just to apply, setting up profiles on every job website takes up as much time, as does type out your CV over and over again.
 Then there is the constant onslaught of emails and phone calls from recruiters to contend with.
 After the seemingly endless streams of rejected applications and interviews, even the most confident people begin to feel like a commodity to be passed from pillar to post until someone finds a use for you.
-It therefore goes without saying that disability only adds to these difficulties.
+It, therefore, goes without saying that disability only adds to these difficulties.

 As a wheelchair user, certain jobs simply wouldn’t work for me.
 I couldn’t stock shelves in a supermarket, and contrary to the depiction of R2-D2 as a drinks cabinet in Return of the Jedi, I wouldn’t be a good bartender either.
 So, I was limited to jobs that could be performed sitting down such as computer-based work and administration.
 That still left me a lot of jobs I could perform from my wheelchair.

 The next factor for me to consider was the commute.
 Trains are notorious for their inability to provide ramps for wheelchair users, even when assistance has been booked well in advance.
 Given that many train stations request that you arrive half an hour before your train is due to depart, and will refuse to provide any support at other times should a train be cancelled or missed, I simply couldn’t rely on trains to get me to and from work.